OliviaLaske/ImageTriangulation/README.md

 The sharpened image is displayed in Figure 3.
 The primary difference between the grayscale and sharpened images is the definition of edges.
 The boundaries between each of the petals, for instance, become much sharper.

-### 4. Apply Sobel Operator
+### 3. Apply Sobel Operator
 ![Image after Sobel operator is applied](/readmeImages/waterLily_sobel.jpg)

 __Figure 5__ Image after Sobel processing.

-The fourth step is to apply the Sobel operator, which utilizes an image convolution process with the following x and y kernels ([Tian 2021](https://www.mdpi.com/2079-9292/10/6/655)).
+The third step is to apply the Sobel operator, which utilizes an image convolution process with the following x and y kernels ([Tian 2021](https://www.mdpi.com/2079-9292/10/6/655)).
 ```math
 G_x=\begin{bmatrix} 1 & 0 & -1 \\ 2 & 0 & -2 \\ 1 & 0 & -1 \end{bmatrix} \\
 G_y=\begin{bmatrix} 1 & 2 & 1 \\ 0 & 0 & 0 \\ -1 & -2 & -1 \end{bmatrix}